Lugulink/IMDB-BERT/README.md

 The datasets used for training are not included in this repository.
 Please place the CSV files in the `data/` directory following this structure:
+## Dataset

+The dataset used in this project consists of IMDB movie reviews.
+CSV files are intentionally not included in this repository due to size and licensing considerations.

+To run the application locally, you must provide your own CSV files matching the expected format and place them in:

+data/commentaire/